ilikecake/C2000-Bug-Test/README.md

 ## Other notes
 From what I can tell, the older B0 stepping can still be okay if they apply a hardware fix.
 Basically, they solder some pull up resistors on some of the clock lines on the motherboard.
 Check the links below for more info and pictures.

+Additionally, this bug will not cause a failure (they say) when the hardware is running.
+It will manifest as a failure to boot after a restart.

 The spec document also talks about the CPUID and MSR (model specific registers).
 These can also be read from BSD, but I don't think they are actually relevant for determining the stepping of the CPU.

 To read the CPUID in BSD: